Understanding Near Crises and Escalation in World Politics

 Understanding Near Crises and Escalation in World Politics cover

-This book analyses the near crisis phase of conflict and escalation in world politics.
+This book introduces the near crisis phase of conflict and escalation.

-This book will be of much interest to students of security studies, conflict studies, foreign policy and International Relations.
+This book will be of great interest to students of security studies, conflict studies, foreign policy, and international relations.

 Juan E. Battaleme Martinez, Secretary for Argentinean Defense International Relations, Ministry of Defense